master5o1/bbPress-Post-Toolbar/readme.txt

 The following is about standard push buttons, not panel opening buttons.
 To see how a panel opening button works just view the bbpress-post-toolbar.php source.

 Adding custom buttons to the toolbar is done using by making a plugin and adding a filter to hook into the button.
-My example below is how I added the Spoiler button to the toolbar, which is my modification of the [Tiny Spoiler](http://wordpress.org/extend/plugins/tiny-spoiler/) plugin.
+My example below is how I added the Spoiler button to the toolbar, which is [my modification](https://github.com/master5o1/wordpress-tiny-spoiler) of the [Tiny Spoiler](http://wordpress.org/extend/plugins/tiny-spoiler/) plugin.

 Note: This isn't my only modification to Tiny Spoiler.
-I had to get also build a function to parse the `[spoiler]` shortcode inside a bbPress post.
+I had to also build a function to parse the `[spoiler]` shortcode inside a bbPress post.

 `function bbp_5o1_spoiler_add_to_toolbar($items) {
 	$javascript = <<<JS